Borussia Dortmund sign Real Madrid wonderkid Reinier on two-season loan | Goal.com

 As reported by Goal earlier this week, an agreement has been reached between the two clubs which will see the 18-year-old spend the 2020-21 and 2021-22 campaigns at Westfalenstadion.

-Speaking about the move, the Brazil U23 international told the Dortmund website: “I am happy to be with BVB now.
+Speaking about the move, the Brazil Under-23 international told the Dortmund website: “I am happy to be with BVB now.
 The club is known for betting on young players and making them better.

-Dortmund sporting director Michael Zorc added: “Reinier is a player who brings enormous talent and can be used in various offensive positions.
+Dortmund sporting director Michael Zorc added: “Reinier is a player who brings enormous talent and can be used in various attacking positions.

 “We have been watching the boy for more than two years, he has great technical skills as well good physical robustness.

-"After a long break from competition, we will give him the time he needs to get used to German professional football, then he will be an additional offensive option."
+"After a long break from competition, we will give him the time he needs to get used to German professional football, then he will be an additional attacking option."

 Real Madrid paid in the region of €35 million (£30m/$39m) to sign Reinier from Flamengo in January on a six-and-a-half year contract through to the summer of 2026.